manoj-km24/manoj-km24/README.md

 Actively learning the ways of the programming world and contributing to repos.
 I am currently working on my custom Interpreters, VM bytecode and their tooling in C and Java (checkout my repos for more !).
+Also learning physics.

 ## About Me

-Iam 19 years old from India and I am a computer science student.
-Currently exploring different domains and their problems.
+Iam a 19-year old computer science student from India.

 ## Contact